 Social media marketing on the other hand is a different beast to capture.
-Here users are not looking to buy from you directly but are rather looking for a “friend” who understands their needs and lets them voice their concerns.
-Our previous blog posts like what to post on Instagram tackles just that.
+Here users are not looking to buy from you directly but are rather looking for a “friend” (often in the form of influencers) who understands their needs and lets them voice their concerns.
+Our previous blog posts like what to post on Instagram just that.
 We share with you exactly what your users are wanting to see from you on social media.

 Then there are technical aspects of retail marketing like updating your website for SEO.
 Implementing a strong SEO strategy will instruct search engines to list your website on Google when certain keywords related to your business are searched by users.
 This is a long-term marketing tactic that can be achieved by some back-end efforts and our team is here to get those results for your business.

 You can view our SEO services here specifically designed for online retailers.

 We also recommend our clients to consider Google shopping ads if they want their products to show up for specific product searches by users and of course, to increase sales.

 These are just a few services that will help enrich your online retail marketing efforts and allow you to boost not only your business sales but also increase brand awareness.
 In the remainder of this article, we want to highlight the 9 best ways to boost your business through online retail marketing.